Central Foreign Affairs Commission: Functions

 The commission is the top CCP institution dedicated to China's foreign affairs.
 Through the commission, the CCP leadership makes decisions, assigns responsibilities and oversees implementation on a broad range of foreign-related activities.
 The policies handled by the commission include traditional diplomacy, party-to-party diplomacy, external propaganda, external trade, intelligence activities overseas, counterespionage, and internal aspects of Hong Kong, Macau and Taiwan affairs.
 The meetings of the commission are rarely publicized.
 The Foreign Relations Law of the People's Republic of China states that the commission is "responsible for policy making, deliberation and coordination relating to the conduct of foreign relations".
 The law further states that the commission "considers and formulates the State's foreign relations strategy and related major principles and policies, and provides guidance for their implementation" and that it is "responsible for top-level design, coordination and holistic advancement of work concerning foreign relations, and supervises its implementation".

 The Office of the Central Foreign Affairs Commission is its administrative agency, operating secretively like its parent body.
 The Office is responsible for executing and coordinating the implementation of the decisions and directives of the commission.
 It additionally conducts research and makes suggestions on international relations, drafts and oversees foreign-related laws and regulations, handles foreign-related inquiries from Party, state and local bodies, and organizes work on maritime rights and interests.

-Though the office itself is a ministerial-level institution, the director of the Office has been a member of the Politburo and at the sub national-level leader.
+Though the office itself is a ministerial-level institution, the director of the Office has been a member of the Politburo and at the deputy national-level leader.
 Generally, the director has greater authority than the Minister of Foreign Affairs.
 The director of the commission's Office, currently Wang Yi, is the top diplomat of the People's Republic of China.